bitnami/charts/bitnami/sonarqube/README.md

 ### Sidecars

-If additional containers are needed in the same pod as SonarQube (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter.
+If additional containers are needed in the same pod as SonarQube&trade; (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter.
 If these sidecars export extra ports, extra port definitions can be added using the `service.extraPorts` parameter.
 [Learn more about configuring and using sidecar containers](https://docs.bitnami.com/kubernetes/apps/sonarqube/configuration/configure-sidecar-init-containers/).

 ### Pod affinity